TheTechTira/MartianRobotCodeChallenge.Console/README.md

 ---

+## ⏱️ From Start to Finish

+- Core coding and design: **~1 hour** (if you subtract coffee breaks)
+- Total elapsed time with caffeine and interruptions: **1 hour 26 minutes**

+Great problems—and good coffee—make for productive coding!

 ## 🎉 Closing Thoughts
 This code challenge was a fun opportunity to demonstrate robust C# design, architecture, and testing approaches.

 I enjoyed bringing Martian Robots to life and ensuring the solution is clear, extensible, and easy to maintain.

 If you have feedback or would like to see more advanced features — let me know

 ### Happy coding! 🚀